agoston/spring-data-mongodb-encrypt/README.md

 ## Backwards compatibility

-Please use the [spring-data-1](https://github.com/bolcom/spring-data-mongodb-encrypt/tree/spring-data-1) branch, both for code and documentation.
+For spring-data 1 projects, please use the [spring-data-1](https://github.com/bolcom/spring-data-mongodb-encrypt/tree/spring-data-1) branch.

 ## For the impatient